Anafiotika: Historic Art Street

-The real street art.
-The most celebrated region in Plaka is Anafiotika, that everyone can find in most of Athens’ guides.
-Anafiotika include also history inside them, with churches and taverns as well.
-Main color is Cycladic white, because they were built by builders from Anafi island (initially hired to build Athens new Anaktora – Palace that was being built 1836-1847, since Athens was the new capital at 1834).
-Plaka’s inhabitants were offended by the islanders’ illegal building activity, but they accepted them because King finally allowed them to built their houses there.
+Everybody has a desire to walk around the streets of Plaka.
+The most celebrated region in Plaka is Anafiotika, which can be found in most of Athens guides.
+Anafiotika has a lot of history behind it.
+The main color is Cycladic white because the place was built by people from Anafi island (initially hired to build Athens’s new Anaktora – Palace that was built in 1836-1847, since Athens was the new capital in 1834).
+Plaka’s inhabitants were offended by the islanders illegal building activity, but they accepted them as the King finally allowed them to build their houses there.

 Lost Vryssaki & Rizokastro areas

-In some Athens guides you may meet toponymes Rizokastro and Vryssaki.
-Rizokastro fortifications were located around the Tower of Winds (Aerides), reaching Theater of Dionyssus.
-It was a part the post Roman Wall, built during roman times (267-282 AD) around Acropolis, as well as with Beule gate.
-A part of it, was excavated during the expansion of Kanellopoulos Museum in the streets Aretousis and Theorias (8,5 m. long and height 1,5 m.) which is in a very good situation preserved.
-You can visit Museum for more info.
+In some Athens guides, you may come across with places as Rizokastro and Vryssaki, part of todays lost Athens’ heritage.
+Rizokastro fortifications were located around the Tower of Winds (Aerides), reaching the Theater of Dionyssus.
+It was a part of the post-Roman Wall, built during Roman times (267-282 AD) around Acropolis, as well as with Beule gate.
+A part of it was excavated during the expansion of Kanellopoulos Museum in the streets of Aretousis and Theorias (8,5 m. long and height 1,5 m.) which is in a very good situation preserved.
+You can visit the museum list for more info.

-Vrysaki is located closer to Monastiraki and Thisseio, the neighborhood that was excavated in order Athens to show its past to the world.
-The parts of Adrianou, Vouleftiriou, Apostolou Pavlou and Agion Asomaton are a part of Vrysaki area.
+Vrysaki is located closer to Monastiraki and Thisseio, the neighborhood that was excavated in order for Athens to show its past to the world.
+The parts of Adrianou, Vouleftiriou, Apostolou Pavlou, and Agion Asomaton are a part of the Vrysaki area.
 Today you can enjoy a quiet cup of coffee in Vryssaki Café.

 Anafiotika, built on Acropolis hill, one of the seven hills of Athens.
 Read more of Athens’ facts here and museums around here.